Homemade Tamales Recipe2014-08-04

 If you are making tamales over two days, now is the time to take the pork filling out of the refrigerator and heat it up in a pot on the stove.
 You don’t have to get it real hot, nice and warm will do.

-If you have continued on making the tamales recipe, because you dying to eat one, let the pork sit and cool a bit while you make the masa.
+If you have continued on making the tamales, because your dying to eat one, let the pork sit and cool a bit while you make the masa.

 Before you make the masa, soak the corn husks in warm to hot water in a bowl for 30 minutes or until they become pliable.
 Gently separate the husks so as not to tear them.
 If some are torn you can use two husks and over lap them before putting masa on them.